Cxmu03/Console-Chess/README.md

 The format for castling is <b>O-O</b> for a short castle and <b>O-O-O</b> for a long castle (notice that these are <b>capital o's</b> instead of zeros)

+## Engine

+This version uses [Stockfish 11](https://stockfishchess.org/download/) as it's engine.
+The depth is set to 10 by default as higher depths lead to longer calculating times by stockfish which causes the stockfish connector to return an empty move.
+Increasing the sleep duration of the stockfish connector on the other hand leads to weird behaviour by the program which is why the highest depth currently available will be 10.

 ## Special Commands

 <b>dnb</b>: Redraws the board